Skip to content

 • Visitor Tips:

-Free to explore.
-Parking available at the National Trust lot.
-Don’t miss the adjacent Avebury Manor and museum.
+Open access year-round.
+Parking available via the National Trust lot.
+Be sure to explore Avebury Manor and the local heritage museum.

-This Gothic masterpiece features the tallest church spire in Britain and houses one of the four surviving copies of the Magna Carta.
+This towering Gothic cathedral is a marvel of medieval engineering.
+It boasts the tallest spire in the UK and houses a rare surviving copy of the Magna Carta.

 • Why it matters: